mewore/mini-jam-132-severed/README.md

 - [x] 💙 Bare main menu
 - [x] 💙 Ability to pick a level in the main menu
+- [x] 💙 Enable navigation to levels depending on whether the previous level has been cleared or not
-- [ ] 💙 Slime mold spawns in the level
+- [x] 💙 Slime mold spawns in the level
 - [ ] 💙 Time limit, with a timer bar on top of the level
 - [ ] 💙 Beat (everything flashes slightly, maybe?)
 - [ ] 💙 (Probably not) Line power meter - pressing the [FILL] (W/S/X/RMB) key fills it (the better-synced, the better)